tomzx/blog.tomrochette.com-content/agi/process-assistant/article.md

 ## Things to explore
 * Design and improve your processes
 * Work through tasks using a process, where you record what you do, so that you may leave the task and come back to it later and have information about its last state
+	* What prevents people from methodically recording what they do?
+Is it mostly because it is time consuming and of little value, or because it's too difficult to do properly?
+		* A part of the problem seems to be that interlacing recording with doing the actual steps may create a mental burden on the person, creating the effect of working on two tasks in parallel instead of only on the task at hand
 * Are there any DAG to programming language converter?
 * How do you determine the beginning/end of a workflow (subroutine boundaries)?
 * What is the easiest format to share this sort of information with others?